How to make financial sense out of rentingMay 10, 2021

 In today’s housing market, it’s increasingly difficult to argue that buying is more financially rewarding than renting.
-News items that highlight certain economic risks, like housing bubbles, the looming recession, record high household debt, for example, tip the rent vs buy debate in favour of tenants.
+News items that highlight certain economic risks, like housing bubbles and record household debt, for example, tip the rent vs buy debate in favour of tenants.

 This doesn’t mean, however, that homeownership is no longer a great investment.
 No one can diminish the advantages of owning a home: freedom from landlords, equity growth and tax deductible interest, just to name a few.
 Nor should you pay too much attention to negative media hype when assessing your own financial situation.
 Because who really knows what will happen?